Advice

 Although community mapping is used in a variety of contexts, its main arena is city planning and development, especially on a local scale.
 What’s more, the method is the most influential when done at the early stages of planning — before the plan is even drafted.
 Once the first plan is there, you can run a similar process to understand if the proposal answers the community’s needs and hopes.

-Alongside assets and benefits, community mapping can focus on issues and barriers that community members face.
+Alongside assets and resources, community mapping can focus on issues and barriers that community members face.
 Thus, respondents can map areas with high levels of perceived crime.
 This information can then be used to develop targeted interventions to address these issues.

 When doing community mapping digitally, you get a unique chance to gather, firstly, additional information about a mapped asset (why this is important, how this is used) and, secondly, background information of a respondent (age, gender, income) — all linked to a map marking via GIS coordinates.